Swoozeki/climock/docs/keyboard-shortcuts.md

 ### Creating a New Mock API

 1. Press `n` in the Features panel to create a new feature
-2. Press `Tab` to switch to the Endpoints panel
+2. Press `→` to switch to the Endpoints panel
 3. Press `n` to create a new endpoint
 4. Press `o` to open the configuration file and customize responses
 5. Press `s` to start the server and test your mock API